 If you are interested in finding out more, please contact the Editor, Mike Bendrey – kosanews@Tiscali.co.uk

-Kingswood Old Scholars’ Association (KOSA) publish a 28 page newsletter which is posted to members twice a year, in the Spring and Autumn.
+Kingswood Old Scholars’ Association (KOSA) publishes a 28 page newsletter which is posted to members twice a year, in the Spring and Autumn.
 Uniquely, KOSA does not charge a membership subscription even though each edition costs over £1,000 to print and distribute world-wide.
 Members are simply invited to make an annual donation of £10 towards its production costs.
 No one is struck off the distribution list for non-payment.

 KOSA News has been produced by Editor Mike Bendrey for over 20 years and consists of news, photographs, anecdotes and memories of life at school.
 Contributions are received from the membership, which now totals over 1,100.
 Copies are distributed throughout the UK but many are also sent to members in France, Spain, Australia, Canada, New Zealand, the USA and South Africa.

-One of the major aims of KOSA is to reunite old friends from schooldays and many stories of happy reunions as a result of KOSA’s activities have been submitted for publication.
+One of the major aims of KOSA is to reunite old friends from school days and many stories of happy reunions as a result of KOSA’s activities have been submitted for publication.
 In addition, two reunion lunches are arranged annually at Lincombe Barn in Downend, to which all are invited.
 The newsletters are published to coincide with the lunches which take place in April and October.

-One long-standing KOSA member lives in Denver, Colorado and has attended every lunchtime reunion for over 20 years.
+One longstanding KOSA member lives in Denver, Colorado, and has attended every lunchtime reunion for over 20 years.
 Indeed, members regularly attend from all over the UK and beyond.